The Best Eco-Friendly Sunscreens

 Sunscreen is one personal care habit that we river rats simply cannot skip.
-If you’re in the market for something besides generic-brand grease, you may want to consider an eco-friendly lotion that replaces chemicals (some of which are agents of coral bleaching) with healthy sun-blocking agents like zinc oxide.
+If you’re in the market for something besides generic-brand grease, you may want to consider an eco-friendly product that replaces chemicals (some of which are agents of coral bleaching) with healthy, sun-blocking agents like zinc oxide.

 These eco-friendly sunscreens will keep your pores clear and won’t leave behind nasty gunk in the river after a swim or three.

-This is one of the toughest sunscreens on the market and with only five (that’s right 5, all of which can be pronounced easily) ingredients it’s also easy on the river.
-This product was designed with surfers and boaters in mind so the zinc oxide stays put and the sunflower oil keeps your skin moisturized after hours in the sun and wind.
+This is one of the toughest eco-friendly sunscreens on the market and with only five (that’s right five – all of which can be pronounced easily) ingredients it’s also easy on the river.
+This water-resistant product was designed with surfers and boaters in mind so the zinc oxide stays put and the sunflower oil keeps your skin moisturized after hours in the sun and wind.

 Super Salve’s all-natural sun salve is perfect for protecting cheeks, nose and ears during the day or during those last rays of sun as you’re soaking warmth out of the beach sand.
 The small containers are easy to pack and will last longer than any cream-based product.

-No matter what kind of sunscreen you buy, the Skin Cancer Foundation recommends this basic criterion for picking your product:
+No matter what kind of sunscreen you buy, the Skin Cancer Foundation recommends this basic criterion for how to pick a product:

 - Choose sunscreen with at least SPF 15 and at most SPF 50

 - Reapply every two hours and after swimming or heavy sweating